 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-To figure out what that means for you, start with the number of calories you normally eat or want to eat a day.
-Multiply that number by the recommended percentages to get a daily range of fat calories.
+To figure out what that means for you, start with the number of calories you normally eat or want to eat in a day.
+Multiply that number by 10%.

 Katherine Zeratsky, R.D., L.D.